-- 1. The need for probationary faculty positions will be cooperatively determined by representatives of the following: faculty of a division (including, but not limited to, the division chair), the Center's Faculty Council and other appropriate El Camino officials, and the CEO/Provost. - 2.
-Formal requests to hire a full-time temporary faculty member for one academic term, one academic year, or some other specified period may be submitted to the CEO/Provost by a dean at any time as the need arises.
+- 1. The need for probationary faculty positions will be cooperatively determined by representatives of the following: faculty of a division (including, but not limited to, the division chair), the Academic Senate, and the President/CEO. - 2.
+Formal requests to hire a full-time temporary faculty member for one academic term, one academic year, or some other specified period may be submitted to the President/CEO by a dean at any time as the need arises.
 Each request shall be based on: - a. the need to temporarily replace a full-time faculty member on leave; - b. the unanticipated resignation or absence of a full-time faculty member; or - c. documented student enrollment growth or curriculum needs that can best be addressed by retaining a full-time temporary faculty member rather than a part-time temporary employee. - 3.
-The CEO/Provost shall forward all requests to hire full-time temporary faculty members to a committee composed of a representative of the Compton Senate, a representative of El Camino designated by the President of El Camino Academic Senate, and an administrator designated by the CEO/Provost.
+The President/CEO shall forward all requests to hire full-time temporary faculty members to a committee composed of a representative of the Academic Senate and an administrator designated by the President/CEO.

-4. The committee shall review each request and make a recommendation to the CEO/Provost regarding the request.
-After reviewing the committee's recommendation, the CEO/Provost shall determine whether the request will be approved or not.
+4. The committee shall review each request and make a recommendation to the President/CEO regarding the request.
+After reviewing the committee's recommendation, the President/CEO shall determine whether the request will be approved or not.